MatadorProBr/BetterCrewLink-Hats/README.md

 This repository is just to bring support for custom hats/skins that mods add to Among Us for [BetterCrewLink](https://github.com/OhMyGuus/BetterCrewLink).

-All credit goes to the people who made the hat/skin, we are not taking any credits for the images in this repository.
+All credits goes to the people who made the hat/skin, we are not taking any credits for the images in this repository.

 <!-- SUPPORTED HATS/SKINS FROM MODS-->
 ## Supported hats/skins from mods